 Key features of the Warwick MB ChB programme:

 - Largest all-graduate entry programme in the UK – 193 places available

 - Cutting-edge anatomy training

 - Academic excellence - highly qualified and committed staff with a passion for excellent student development

-- Part of The University of Warwick, a research-led university consistently ranked in the Top Ten in the UK national league tables for teaching and research and recently ranked 5th in the 2013 Guardian University guide
+- Part of the University of Warwick, a research-led university consistently ranked in the Top Ten in the UK national league tables for teaching and research.

 Throughout your studies at WMS you will have access to a great deal of support and guidance.
 Familiarity with the learning environment and assessment methods allows personal tutors and clinical educational supervisors to provide guidance and support to help prepare for the challenges of life as a junior doctor and into speciality training.